 A stable, strong, easily-movable, cheap firewood rack is a thought-provoking project.
 This is what i have used for years and it works extremely well.

-It holds a face-cord of heavy, wet wood with no problem.
+It holds a face-cord of heavy, wet wood with no problem and is very stable.

 This is what you need: